Understanding HIV Test Results

-What Does a Negative HIV Test Result Mean?
+What Do Your HIV Test Results Mean?

 No. Your HIV test result reveals only your HIV status.

-To lower your risk of transmitting HIV,
+To lower your risk of transmitting HIV:

 - Get tested and treated for STDs and encourage your partner to do the same.

 Receiving a diagnosis of HIV can be a life-changing event.
 People can feel many emotions—sadness, hopelessness, and even anger.
 Allied health care providers and social service providers can help you work through the early stages of your diagnosis and begin to manage your HIV.